 OC9.2.1 To achieve the requirements of the Electricity System Restoration Standard, taking into account the capability of Restoration Contractor’s Plant and Apparatus as well as other Users’ Plant and Apparatus capabilities, including Embedded Generating Units and External Interconnections and the operational constraints of the Total System.

-OC9.2.2 To initiate the restoration process through the activation of Local Joint Restoration Plans and/or Distribution Restoration Zone Plans followed by the subsequent Re-Synchronisation and expansion of Power Islands.
+OC9.2.2 To initiate the restoration process through the activation of Local Joint Restoration Plans and/or Distribution Restoration Zone Plans followed by Regional Restoration Plans and the subsequent creation of a skeleton network to the full restablishment of the Total System .

 OC9.2.3 To achieve the Re-Synchronisation of parts of the Total System which have become Out of Synchronism with each other.